GostLy/piBox-quickboxDashboard/README.md

 /usr/local/bin/swizzin/php-fpm-cli -r 'opcache_reset();'
 ```

-#### After making the above change to fix-disk run the command like this:
+#### After making the above change to fix-disk, elevate to root by typing 'sudo su'
+#### Then run the box command like this:
 ```
-box panel fix-disk mnt /mnt/NAMEofYOURmountedDEVICEdirectory
+box panel fix-disk mnt /mnt/piStorage
 ```
+#### "/mnt/piStorage" is where you should replace with your mounted device folder

 ### Now from the swizzin web panel it should show you the disk status of your mounted device!